vladikcomper/md-modules/modules/errorhandler/README.md

 ![KDebug](docs/.images/eh_kdebug.png)

 - __Debug symbol support.__
-  - It can extract symbols from AS and ASM68K at build time and bundle them with the ROM;
+  - It can extract source code symbols at build time and bundle them with the ROM;
   - Debug symbols are efficiently compressed to save space and stored in custom database-like format; they are **not** visible as plain-text.
-  - Error dumps will display symbols from your source code instead of raw offsets, making debugging crashes times more easier;
+  - Error dumps will display symbols from your source code instead of raw offsets, making debugging crashes much easier;

 - __Backtrace support, caller guessing and more.__
   - Press the B button on the exception screen to display the backtrace and see the full call chain that led to the exception;